-2.4 Limitations
+1.4 Limitations

-This document describes how to perform a single upgrade of a single Sitecore XP environment.
+This document describes how to upgrade of a single Sitecore XP environment.
 You must repeat the procedure for each environment and for each version.

 The database upgrade process is irreversible.
-Before you upgrade a solution, make sure to verify the upgrade process in an isolated environment.
+Before you upgrade a solution, we recommend that you verify the upgrade process in an isolated environment.